SciAuth/workshop/2021/index.md

 ------------------
 See the schedule below for links to available workshop materials.
 Presenters, please submit workshop materials by email to [workshop@sciauth.org](mailto:workshop@sciauth.org) or by opening a GitHub [issue](https://github.com/SciAuth/workshop/issues) or [pull request](https://github.com/SciAuth/workshop/pulls).

-We plan to record the workshop - to capture presenter and audience comments and to make sessions available for later replay online.
+We plan to post the workshop recording soon.

 Workshop Schedule
 ------------------